ejfresch/saturnV/README.md

 Here is the complete list of dependencies that we are asking you to install in order to run the core module of SaturnV:
 * perl + 3 perl libraries (Getopt::Long, Parallel::ForkManager, Graph)
 * prokka
-* last
+* usearch (v8.x)
 * GNU parallel

 Other softwares you might want to insall:
-* usearch (version 8.x)
+* last
 * blastp
 * diamond

-NOTE: SaturnV will use last as its default method to compare sequences.
+NOTE: SaturnV will use usearch as its default method to compare sequences.
 However, the same task can be performed by other softwares (usearch, blastp, diamond).
 SaturnV is ready to allow you to choose the software you are more confortable with.

 Here is an example of a typical installation process: